ClubMan1/ClubMan1.github.io/_posts/2023-05-20-StartingPoint.md

 ## Hit the trail and start walking!

-Writing all the cool things about Hacks n Technology.
 To Research, Decode n Store.
+Documenting my learning journey and striving to do better.